carpentries/trainers/policy/leader_meeting_rules.md

 2. To become a voting member:
     1. [Members must be elected](https://github.com/carpentries/trainers/blob/main/governance.md#nominations-and-elections)

-3. Voting members may resign from the project at any time, or [be removed](https://github.com/carpentries/trainers/blob/main/governance.md#removal)
+3. Voting members may resign from the project at any time, or [be removed](https://github.com/carpentries/trainers/blob/main/governance.md#removal).
+For 2021-2022 term, consideration for removal occurs after 3 unexplained no-shows.

 ## Recording Decisions